SQL Server 2008 introduced Transparent Data Encryption (TDE) technique to encrypt different database files like: data file, log file and backup file.

 Once you enable TDE on a database, you do not require any other application code to manage encryption and decryption of the data so that you can use this feature without changing a single line of application code.

 TDE uses the AES and 3DES encryption algorithms, and the encryption and decryption operations are run on background threads by SQL Server and database backup also encrypted by TDE.

-TDE only encrypts the data before writing to the disk so there are also other different state where TDE is not applying encryption.
+TDE only encrypts the data before writing to the disk, so there are also another different state where TDE is not applying encryption.

 When you are sending and transferring your data between SQL Server and other application, the TDE doesn’t apply any encryption.